 Journal titles are followed by their ISSN(s), then by their inclusion in either or both the Clarivate Analytics (Web of Science) and Scopus databases, and/or their defunct status, via superscripted indicators.
+My Scopus Author ID is 49661235900, linked to my ORCID iD.
 Note: Articles “transcribed” and made available in PDF format on this web page are corrected and/or slightly expanded versions of the print versions.
 As such, they may not entirely correspond with the exact wording in the journal’s published form.
 In citing passages from the versions I have uploaded here, it would be advisable to refer to both the journal publication as well as the blog version.
 Sample citation, for the first page of the second listed entry on this page: David 61.
 Sample reference for the same entry: David, Joel.
 “Indochine and the Politics of Gender.”
 Asian Journal of Women’s Studies 12.4 (Winter 2006): 61-93.
 DOI:10.1080/12259276.2009.11666080.
 Posted at https://joelsky2000.files.wordpress.com/2018/03/indochine.pdf.

 For titles beyond Asian Journal of Women’s Studies, please click here for: